By Brianne Kirkpatrick, MS, LCGC*

 Stacey Detweiler, MS, LCGC – Medical Affairs Manager, Medical Device and Clinical Genetics

 Stacey joined 23andMe in 2016 as a Medical Affairs Associate, having worked beforehand as a genetic counselor and clinical research coordinator at Rutgers-Robert Wood Johnson Medical School and Palo Alto Medical Foundation.
 She’s an active member of the National Society of Genetic Counselors, previously serving as co-chair for their Precision Medicine Special Interest Group.
-As part of her role as a Medical Affairs Manager, Stacey focuses on product, clinical and educational development.
-This means she helps ensure our product and marketing includes consumer-friendly information that’s medically accurate.
+As part of her role as a Medical Affairs Manager, Stacey focuses on product, clinical, and educational development.
+This means she helps ensure our product and marketing include consumer-friendly information that’s medically accurate.

 “I love the people!
 In my role, I have the opportunity to interact with people from all over the company.
 Every day I’m working with people who are passionate about genetics and, just like me, they want to share that passion with others.
 Being part of a team focused on making genetics accessible and paving a path towards precision medicine is an honor and a joy.”